rohita/Cryptopals/README.md

 # Cryptopals

-This is Swift implementation of Matasano cryptography challenges at https://cryptopals.com/.
+This is Swift implementation of cryptography challenges at https://cryptopals.com/.
 My attempt is heavily influenced by two repos:
 * https://github.com/stripedpajamas/cryptopals/
 * https://github.com/lt/php-cryptopals